-For specific pollutants under the WFD (Zn and Cu), the reference HC5 in bio-met has been set to 1 $\mu$ g/L for Cu and 10.9 $\mu$ g/L for Zn.
-For Cu and Zn, this value indeed reflects "worst-case" conditions of maximised bioavailability: i.e. even in the EU Member State with the most sensitive water conditions, more than 95% of the waters had a local HC5 above this reference HC5 value.
+For specific pollutants under the WFD (Zn and Cu), the reference HC5 in bio-met has been set to 1 μ g/L for Cu and 10.9 μ g/L for Zn.
+For Cu and Zn, this value reflects "worst-case" conditions of maximised bioavailability: i.e. even in the EU Member State with the most sensitive water conditions, more than 95% of the waters had a local HC5 above this reference HC5 value.
 For Cu and Zn, these values are therefore also used as default EQS-bioavailable in bio-met.
-However, some Member States have derived other EQS-bioavailable for Zn or Cu as Specific Pollutants under the WFD.
+However, some Member States have derived other EQS-bioavailable values for Zn or Cu as Specific Pollutants under the WFD.
 The user can amend the EQS-bioavailable of specific pollutants in bio-met.

 Metal EQS-bioavailable (μg/L)

 Cu 1

 Ni 4

 Zn 10.9

 Pb 1.2

+Со 1.6

-A '\' denotes the EQS-bioavailable for specific pollutants; these values can be adjusted if necessary.
+A '' denotes the EQS-bioavailable for specific pollutants; these values can be adjusted if necessary.
 Ni and Pb are priority substances, these values are fixed under the WFD

-1.4.3.2 What is new in bio-met version 5?
+1.4.3.2 What is new in bio-met version 5.1?

-The most important update in the bio-met version 5 is the enlargement of the look-up table.
+The only update in bio-met version 5.1 (released in 2022) is the addition of Co into the bio-met tool.
+All other features available in bio-met versions 5.0 remain unchanged.
+The most important update of bio-met version 5.0 (released in 2020) compared to bio-met version 4.0 was the enlargement of the look-up table.
 The same full BLM normalisation procedure as described in section 1.4.3.1 has been used to calculate HC5s for this extension.
 The look-up table has been enlarged on two levels:

-A) Increased DOC resolution for all metals: The original DOC resolution of the bio-met look-up table with 20 DOC concentrations based on a logarithmic distribution of DOC concentrations has been increased for every metal with at least 73 DOC concentrations ranging between 0.63 and 29.4 mg/L. The DOC concentrations for the extension of the DOC resolution were selected based on the DOC distribution of the FOREGS database (see Figure below).
+A) Increased DOC resolution for all metals: The original DOC resolution of the bio-met look-up table contained 20 DOC concentrations that were based on a logarithmic distribution; this has been revised to increase the number of DOC concentrations to at least 30 values, ranging between 0.63 and 29.4 mg/L for every metal.
+The DOC concentrations for the extension of the DOC resolution were selected based on the DOC distribution of the FOREGS database (see Figure below).
 The FOREGS-EuroGeoSurveys Geochemical Baseline Database represents a set of water chemistry conditions of baseline surface waters across Europe (784 entries).
-For every metal, additional inputs were added to the lookup table with a resolution of every 2nd percentile of the FOREGS distribution up to the 60th percentile and for every percentile of the FOREGS distribution above the 60th percentile (open circles in Figure below).
+For every metal, additional inputs were added to the look-up table with a resolution of every 2nd percentile of the FOREGS distribution up to the 60th percentile and for every percentile of the FOREGS distribution above the 60^{th} percentile (open circles in Figure below).
 Furthermore, the applicability range of the bio-met tool v5 for DOC has been set at 0.1-30 mg/L. This range covers the <1% to 97% percentile of the DOC concentrations within the DOC distributions in the FOREGS database.
 When the user inputs a value for DOC outside this range, an out of boundary flag is given and a prediction using the best-fitting combination within the applicability range of the bio-met tool for DOC is returned.